 FORM does not do such grouping by itself.
 It does not manipulate the input.
-This way you can have some control over the order in which the terms are generated.
+This way you can have control over the order in which the terms are generated.
+Sometimes this can help you make your program much faster or using less disk space.